Nyksund

-Nyksund is a coastal fishing village on the northern part of the island of Langøya in the Vesterålen archipelago.
-It is part of the municipality of Øksnes in Nordland county, Norway.
-It is located about 5 km southeast of the village of Stø, although there is no direct road connection.
-The only road connection to the isolated village is from the south, coming from the village of Myre, about 10 km away.
+Nyksund is a coastal fishing village in Øksnes Municipality in Nordland county, Norway.
+It is located on the northern part of the island of Langøya in the Vesterålen archipelago about 5 km southeast of the village of Stø (although there is no direct road connection).
+The only road connection to the isolated village of Nyksund is from the south, coming from the village of Myre, about 10 km away.